WSAyan/android-DumbStructure/README.md

 ## Getting Started

-First of all by the term 'Typical Android Apps' I meant an app which handles  http requests and SQLite database.
-In this sample project there is a list of Newspapers which comes from [News API](https://newsapi.org/) and there is a list of favourite newspapers which is saved on a SQLite db.
+First of all by the term 'Typical Android Apps' I meant an app which handles  http requests and SQLite database. :neutral_face: In this sample project there is a list of Newspapers which comes from [News API](https://newsapi.org/) and there is a list of favourite newspapers which is saved on a SQLite db.

 ### The Project Structure